 - Official academic transcripts, in notarized English translations, if not provided in English by your university;

 - Confirmation of English-language proficiency, as in a recent TOEFL, IELTS or other standardized test scores.
-(WashULaw TOEFL code: 6929) NOTE: Your TOEFL score should be less than two years old at the time you are submitting your application.
+(WashULaw TOEFL code: 6929) NOTE: Your TOEFL score must be less than two years old at the time you begin classes at WashULaw.

 If you do not have a recent standardized test score or no score at all, we will provide the opportunity for a Skype-interview language evaluation as part of your admissions interview.